 It has a fairly low top speed of 15mph, and the lack of both front and back suspension means it doesn’t provide as smooth a ride as some.
 But its relatively generous horsepower, portability, safety features, and overall high-quality build make it a great all-around choice for hilly commutes at a relatively modest price point.
 Other affordable options may be the best 50cc scooters that still offer fast speeds.

 #3 Xinao NANROBOT D6 Offroad Electric Scooter

 Award: BEST QUALITY

-The Xinao Nanrobot D5/D6 is a professional-grade electric scooter that features powerful twin 1000w motors capable of speeds of up to 40mph and travel distances of 40 miles per charge depending on road conditions and bodyweight of the rider.
-We loved its heavy-duty build, large-grip 10” off-road tires, and front and rear suspension, which provide a comfortable, smooth ride on even rough roads.
+The Xinao Nanrobot D5/D6 is a professional-grade electric scooter that features powerful twin 1000w motors capable of speeds of up to 40mph and travel distances of 40 miles per charge, depending on road conditions and the bodyweight of the rider.
+We loved its heavy-duty build, large-grip 10” off-road tires, and front and rear suspension, providing a comfortable, smooth ride on rough roads.

 Award: BEST PORTABLE DESIGN

 WHY WE LIKE IT: The modern features of a commuter model like Android/iOs connectivity and lightweight, foldable design for portability, and enough extra power and durability for offroading on the weekend.